Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pe4P1er1TEk.md

 ### Transcript

-> um are you gonna add more vehicles to the game i don't think we have any plans for more vehicles um we might like extend or add some functionality to the vehicles maybe in the future but yeah i don't know if we have any any more vehicles that we want to add
+> are you gonna add more vehicles to the game i don't think we have any plans for more vehicles, we might like extend or add some functionality to the vehicles maybe in the future but yeah i don't know if we have any any more vehicles that we want to add